Project - GLITR

 Its importance is illustrated by considering that nearly 50% of anthropogenic CO2 is driven into the oceans by a turbulent process we do not fully understand.
 We know that turbulence modifies the topology of the GLI from both the liquid and gas sides, but due to the complexity of the problem, we do not understand the dominant mechanisms that control this process or how they connect to mass transfer.

-My previous work has both shown how turbulence can be tailored in the lab and how the parameters of the turbulence influence shear on a surface, making me well placed to tackle this problem.
+Our group has previously shown how turbulence can be tailored in the lab and how the parameters of the turbulence influence shear on a surface, making us well placed to tackle this problem.
 A plethora of models based on limited data exist for mass transfer across a GLI, but they have contrasting backgrounds, parameters, and results.
 This is indicative that something is missing and that there is a critical need for deeper understanding of the underlying phenomena.

-GLITR will provide a step change in our understanding of phenomena at the GLI by initiating a paradigm shift in the way lab experiments are conducted, considering the complexity of interacting turbulent gas and liquid flows for the first time.
+GLITR has been working to provide a step change in our understanding of phenomena at the GLI by initiating a paradigm shift in the way lab experiments are conducted, considering the complexity of interacting turbulent gas and liquid flows for the first time.
 Tailored turbulence with adjustable intensity and length scales will be generated with an active turbulence generator in both the gas and liquid simultaneously to provide new insight not previously accessible.

 Publications